jkriss/altcloud/README.md

 Happily, the amazing [Let's Encrypt](https://letsencrypt.org/) project means we can get SSL certificates for free, and automatically.

+You'll want a `.config` file in your root directory that looks something like this:

+    letsencrypt:
+      email: youremail@example.com
+      approveDomains: [yourdomain.tld, subdomain.yourdomain.tld]

 ## Running

     npm install -g altcloud